sarsamurmu/reboost/docs/built-in-plugins/use.md

 Type: `Matcher`

 [Anymatch](https://www.npmjs.com/package/anymatch) pattern to test file paths.
-If test passes all plugin(s) in `use` will be used for the file.
+If the test passes all plugin(s) in `use` will be used for the file.

 #### `exclude`
 Type: `Matcher`

 [Anymatch](https://www.npmjs.com/package/anymatch) pattern to test file paths.
-If test passes the file will be excluded.
+If the test passes the file will be excluded.

 #### `use`
 Type: `ReboostPlugin | ReboostPlugin[]`